SethMMorton/natsort/docs/source/shell.rst

                             Used to exclude an entry that contains a specific number.
       -r, --reverse         Returns in reversed order.
+      -t {digit,int,float,version,ver,real,f,i,r,d},
-      -t {digit,int,float,version,ver}, --number-type {digit,int,float,version,ver}
+      --number-type {digit,int,float,version,ver,real,f,i,r,d},
+      --number_type {digit,int,float,version,ver,real,f,i,r,d}
-                            Choose the type of number to search for. "float" will search for floating-point numbers. "int" will only search for integers. "digit", "version", and "ver" are shortcuts for "int" with --nosign.
+                            Choose the type of number to search for. "float" will search for floating-point numbers. "int" will only search for integers. "digit", "version", and "ver" are synonyms for "int"."real" is a shortcut for "float" with --sign. "i" and "d" are synonyms for "int", "f" is a synonym for "float", and "r" is a synonym for "real".The default is int.
       --nosign              Do not consider "+" or "-" as part of a number, i.e. do not take sign into consideration.
+This is the default.
+      -s, --sign            Consider "+" or "-" as part of a number, i.e. take sign into consideration.
+The default is unsigned.
       --noexp               Do not consider an exponential as part of a number, i.e. 1e4, would be considered as 1, "e", and 4, not as 10000.
 This only effects the --number-type=float.
-      --locale, -l          Causes natsort to use locale-aware sorting.
-On some systems, the underlying C library is broken, so if you get results that you do not expect please install PyICU and try again.
+      -l, --locale          Causes natsort to use locale-aware sorting.
+You will get the best results if you install PyICU.

 Description
 -----------